akxl/my-notes/python-notes/variables-functions/README.md

 Variables and Functions
 =======================

+I don't write Python for a living.
+I write Java.
+But there are times when I find myself needing to work with the occasional Python code.
+This post is hopefully the first of a series of personal notes to remind myself how Python can be a different from Java.
+I don't profess to know everything; I'm just the recepient of the occasional jests of "you must be a Java programmer" when I write Python.

+I hope that this may be useful to those of you out there who are in a similar situation to mine.

 Introduction
 ------------

 This document intends to introduce Python variables and functions to a programmer who may have grown up all their life programming in Java.
 We will show how Python works on a practical level without neccesarily going into the internal operational details, all the while showing the close-enough Java equivalents for comparison.

 Variables